danielrigler/twins/README.md

 # twins
 A random dual granulator for Monome Norns.
-Currently heavy in development.
+Currently in development.
+Use with caution! :)
 I'll provide more detailed info soon.
 Its a tweaked and customized version of Twine by @cfd90.

 Huge thanks to a lot of community members for the inspiration and code snippets: